jrandj/redhat/README.md

 - [Manage security](#Manage-security)

 ### Understand and use essential tools
+1. Programmable completion for bash is provided in the bash-completion module.
+To install this module:
+    ```shell
+    sudo dnf install bash-completion
+    ```

 1. Access a shell prompt and issue commands with correct syntax
     * Common commands and their options, as well as vim usage, are shown below:
         | Command        | Options                                                                                                                                                          | Description                                     |